vinuesa/get_phylomarkers/README.md

 <!--Version Dec.
 29cnd, 2017.-->

-This repository hosts the code for the *GET_PHYLOMARKERS* software package used to estimate species trees from a supermatrix of concatenated, top-scoring alignments.
-[A detailed manual can be accessed here](docs/GET_PHYLOMARKERS_manual.md)
+This repository hosts the code for the **GET_PHYLOMARKERS** software package, designed to filter optimal genomic markers for phylogenomics, population genetics and genomic taxonomy.
+It implements a pipeline to filter orthologous gene clusters computed by **GET_HOMOLOGUES** to exclude those with evidence for recombination, producing "outlier" and poorly resolved gene trees.
+The top-scoring markers are concatenated into a supermatrix, which is used to estimate species trees under the maximum-likelihood (ML) criterion, using state-of-the-art fast ML tree searching algorithms.
+[A detailed manual can be accessed here](docs/GET_PHYLOMARKERS_manual.md). **GET_PHYLOMARKERS** can also estimate ML and parsimony trees from the pan-genome matrix, including unsupervised learning methods to detect optimal clusters of genomes from pan-genome and average genomic distance matrices.

 The code is developed and maintained by [Pablo Vinuesa](http://www.ccg.unam.mx/~vinuesa/) at [CCG-UNAM, Mexico](http://www.ccg.unam.mx/) and